willard-yuan/hashing-baseline-for-image-retrieval/readme.txt

 4) RF_train.m: estimate some parameter for SKLSH
 5) RF_compress.m: perform SKLSH binary embedding
 6) cca.m performs a canonical correlation analysis for supervised cases
-7) Demo_PR.m: This is a geometric illustration of Draw the Recall Precision Curve
-8) DemoLSH_PR.m: This is a geometric illustration of LSH recall & precision using different code length
-9) Retri_Images_Demo.m: This is a PCA-ITQ demo showing the retrieval sample

 Some important notes:
-1) before ITQ, the data must have be centered
+1) before ITQ, the data must have be centered (see secton 2.2 of the paper)
 2) we found 20-50 iterations are usually enough for ITQ

-If there is a bug, don't hesitate to contact me, Thanks!
+We appreciate any bug report.
+Thanks!